-2Then Jacob said to his household and to all who were with him, “Put away the foreign gods that are among you, purify yourselves, change your garments.
+2Then Jacob said to his household and to all who were with him, “Put away the foreign gods that are among you, purify yourselves, and change your clothing.

 4They gave to Jacob all the foreign gods that were in their hands, and the rings that were in their ears, and Jacob hid them under the oak that was by Shechem.

 5They traveled, and a terror from God was on the cities that were around them so that they did not pursue the sons of Jacob.

 6So Jacob came to Luz (that is, Bethel), that is in the land of Canaan, he and all the people who were with him.

 7He built an altar there and called the place El Bethel, because there God was revealed to him when he fled from the face of his brother.